-Invisalign has come a long way since the technology was introduced over 20 years ago.
-Today, Invisalign is offered at dental offices nationwide and is considered to be as effective as braces at correcting most types of dental misalignments, including typical cases of underbite.
+Invisalign has come a long way since introducing their clear aligners over 20 years ago.
+Today, dentists around the world offer their treatment, and Invisalign can rival braces in correcting most types of dental misalignments, including typical cases of underbite.

-Invisalign treatment is often paired with additional appliances such as elastics to aid in the bite adjustment process.
-In addition to conventional dental appliances, treatment often includes Invisalign’s unique “Smartforce” attachments.
-These tiny tooth-colored devices get fixed to the front of the teeth to add additional pressure in the desired direction.
-Between elastics and Smartforce attachments, Invisalign is able to achieve complex bite adjustments without any metal in sight.
+Dentists often pair Invisalign with additional appliances, like elastics, to make more significant jaw adjustments.
+Besides conventional dental appliances, treatment can also include Invisalign’s “Smartforce” attachments.
+Your dentist can fix these tiny tooth-colored devices to your teeth to add additional pressure in the desired direction.
+Between elastics and Smartforce attachments, Invisalign can achieve complex bite adjustments without a single metal bracket or wire.

-The leading reasons adults often favor Invisalign over braces are that they’re 1) clear, and 2) removable.
-This means that they’re much less noticeable than metal (or ceramic) braces, and you can take them out to eat, brush your teeth, or even attend an important meeting or other special occasion.
-If your treatment plan includes Smartforce attachments, these will remain fixed to your teeth for all or most of your treatment duration — but again, these appliances are hardly noticeable.
+Adults often favor Invisalign over braces because they’re 1) clear, and 2) removable.
+This means that they’re much less noticeable, and you can take them out to eat, brush your teeth, or attend an important meeting or other special occasion.
+If your treatment plan includes Smartforce attachments, they’ll stay on the entire time — but again, they’re hardly noticeable.

-On the flipside of all this, it’s worth keeping in mind that Invisalign treatment calls for a significant amount of discipline not required by traditional braces.
-Since Invisalign trays are removable, it’s up to you to keep them in your mouth for 22 hrs each day in order to progress through the alignment process successfully.
-If you’re not motivated enough to play through the pain for the long-term payout, Invisalign may be TOO flexible of an option for you.
+On the flip side, Invisalign treatment requires a lot more discipline than traditional braces.
+Since Invisalign trays are removable, you have to wear them for 22 hrs each day to align your teeth and jaws successfully.
+If you’re not motivated enough to play through the pain for the long-term payout — or frequently forget to wear them — Invisalign might be TOO flexible of an option for you.

-If you think you’d have trouble integrating Invisalign into your day-to-day routine, it might be worth considering braces instead.
+If you think you’d have trouble integrating Invisalign into your day-to-day routine, consider braces instead.
 These days there are many more options available than the traditional metal braces you remember from your childhood.
-We go over the various types of braces that exist today (and much more) in our guide to correcting underbite with braces.
+We cover the types of braces that exist today (and much more) in our guide to correcting underbite with braces.

 Alternative Invisible Aligners